top of page

 Transportation

-The Board of Trustees’ primary concern in providing transportation services to students is the safety and
+The Board of Trustees’ primary concern in providing transportation services to students is the safety and protection of the health of students.

 Requirements